Brightspace/valence-ui-focus/README.md

 #CSS

 If you'd prefer to use plain CSS instead of LESS, bundle up the provided `focus.css` file with your application's CSS.
 Then apply the CSS class `vui-outline` to any element in your HTML.
 When that element receives focus, the outline style will be applied automatically.

 ```html
 <a class="vui-outline">my link</a>
 ```

+## Contributing

+### Code Style

+This repository is configured with [EditorConfig](http://editorconfig.org) rules and contributions should make use of them.
+See the valence-ui [Code Style wiki page](https://github.com/Desire2Learn-Valence/valence-ui-helpers/wiki/Code-Style) for details.